Fraternalilab/POPScomp/README.md

 The tables are initialised without any values and therefore the user sees the table header and below the notice 'No data available in table'.
-After selecting a PDB identifier or file and pressing 'run POPScomp', the sever runs the POPS program on components of the PDB file and the tables automatically refresh to show the resulting SASA values.
+After selecting a PDB identifier or file and pressing 'run POPScomp', the Shiny sever runs the POPS program on components of the PDB file and the tables automatically refresh to show the resulting SASA values.
 Because running POPS is a system call, the success of the computation is returned as exit code and shown below the 'run POPScomp' button: